friendly-bits/geoip-shell/Documentation/DETAILS.md

 `-t <"[trusted_ips]|none">`: Specify trusted ip's or subnets (anywhere on the Internet) to exclude from geoip blocking (both ipv4 and ipv6).

 `-U <auto|pause|none|"[ip_addresses]">`: Policy for allowing automatic ip list updates when outbound geoblocking is enabled.
 Use `auto` to detect server ip addresses automatically once and always allow outbound connection to detected addresses.
 Or use `pause` to always temporarily pause outbound geoblocking before fetching ip list updates.
-Or specify ip addresses for ip lists source (ripe or ipdeny) to allow - for multiple addresses, use double quotes.
+Or specify ip addresses for ip lists source (ripe or ipdeny or maxmind) to allow - for multiple addresses, use double quotes.
 Or use `none` to remove previously assigned server ip addresses and disable this feature.

 `-r <[user_country_code]|none>` : Specify user's country code.
 Used to prevent accidental lockout of a remote machine. `none` disables this feature.